Estimated reading time: 7 minutes

 - What tax bracket are you in?

-- Do you have defined benefits?
+- Do you have defined benefits with your employer?

 - Is your budget in check?

-- What are your priorities?
+- What are your current financial priorities?

-Please Note: TFSA limits can change from year to year so please check with your bank or government agency for accurate numbers.
+Please note: TFSA limits can change from year to year, so please check with your bank or government agency for accurate numbers.

 Just to be clear, Harper never bumped up the TFSA to $10,000 per year and it still sits at $5,000 per year.